 In 1999, Ms. Beck also co-founded Bluemercury, Inc., a high-growth luxury beauty retail chain, e-commerce provider, cosmetics brand developer and spa retail chain, with locations from coast-to-coast.
 From 1999–2006, she served as Bluemercury Inc.’s Chairman of the Board of Directors.
 Ms. Beck resides in Bethesda, Maryland, with her husband and three children.

 Barry Beck co-founded M-61 Laboratories, makers of M-61 Skincare, the first highly technical, natural cosmeceutical brand.
-Mr. Beck, recipient of the 2016 Retail Innovator Award, is often invited to share his entrepreneurship, branding and innovation expertise.
+Mr. Beck is often invited to share his entrepreneurship, branding and innovation expertise, and was a recipient of the 2016 Retail Innovator of the Year Award by Retail TouchPoints Magazine.
 He has appeared as a guest speaker for the Showcase on Great Consumer Brands at NASDAQ, the Future of Bricks-and-Mortar Retail at the Commercial Real Estate Development Association, Mobile Payment and Omnichannel Retailing at the Federal Reserve Bank of Richmond, and was the keynote speaker at the 2015 Texas A&M University Retailing Summit.
 He has also spoken on the subject of entrepreneurship and innovation at Cornell University and Columbia University’s Lang Center for Entrepreneurship’s Distinguished Speaker Series.
 Mr. Beck currently sits on the Trustee Council of Cornell University, the Advisory Council of Cornell University’s ILR School, and on the Advisory Council of the Federal Reserve Bank of Richmond.
 Previously, Mr. Beck participated in the founding of Tower Systems, Inc., now known as U.S. Maintenance, a contract maintenance business serving national retail chains, which was acquired by Emcor Group (NYSE:EME), a Fortune 500 Company.

 In 1999, Mr. Beck also co-founded Bluemercury, Inc., a high-growth luxury beauty retail chain, e-commerce provider and cosmetics brand developer.
 Mr. Beck oversees all aspects of Bluemercury’s operations and leads the company's strategic growth initiatives.
 He developed the original store retail model after his acquisition and development of the first Bluemercury store.